-SB 1017 Employment applications; inquiries regarding criminal arrests, etc.
+SB 1017 Employment applications; inquiries regarding criminal arrests, charges, or convictions.

-Patrons: Dance, Ebbin, McEachin, Miller and Wexton; Delegate: Krupicka Summary as introduced:
+Patrons: Dance, Ebbin, McEachin, Miller and Wexton; Delegate: Krupicka

-Employment applications; inquiries regarding criminal arrests, etc. Prohibits state agencies from including on any employment application a question inquiring whether the prospective employee has ever been arrested or charged with, or convicted of, any crime, subject to certain exceptions.
+Employment applications; inquiries regarding criminal arrests, charges, or convictions.

+Prohibits state agencies from including on any employment application a question inquiring whether the prospective employee has ever been arrested or charged with, or convicted of, any crime, subject to certain exceptions.
 A prospective employee may not be asked if he has ever been convicted of any crime unless the inquiry takes place after the prospective employee has received a conditional offer of employment, which offer may be withdrawn if the prospective employee has a conviction record that bears a rational relationship to the duties and responsibilities of the position.
 A prospective employee may not be asked if he has ever been arrested or charged with a crime unless the inquiry takes place after the prospective employee has received a conditional offer of employment, which offer may be withdrawn if (i) the prospective employee's criminal arrest or charge resulted in the prospective employee's conviction of a crime and (ii) the crime of which he was convicted bears a rational relationship to the duties and responsibilities of the position.
-The prohibition does not apply to applications for employment with many public safety agencies.
+The prohibition does not apply to applications for employment with law-enforcement agencies, fire departments, and emergency medical services agencies.
+The bill also authorizes localities to prohibit such inquiries.